-- Both cold and thermal moderators are placed on the hot spot, providing high thermal and cold brightness for a required extraction area of at least 3 (height)×6 (width) cm2 for both thermal and cold moderators.
-The actual maximum viewed widths at the moderators, for all the beam ports are listed in Table 1. - Such moderators are ideally fit for beam extraction in the two 120° sectors; the brightness variation across the sectors is within 10%. - Their relatively compact shape is an advantage for beam extraction: for all the 42 beam ports, the thermal and cold extraction surfaces lie next to each other, being placed on the two sides of the focal points, allowing instruments to see the brightest part of thermal and cold moderators. - Both thermal and cold moderator have a height of 3-cm for increased brightness [4]. - To some extent, and as much as it is possible for the wide extraction area, also the concept of tube moderators [5] is exploited, because of the presence of straight walls corresponding to the cold neutron extraction, adjacent to thermal premoderators.
-This is particularly true for some beam lines, and will give additional gain is beam extraction areas narrower than 6 cm are used, as shown later in this report.
+- both cold and thermal moderators are placed on the hot spot, providing high thermal and cold brightness for a required extraction area of at least 3 (height)×6 (width) cm2 for both thermal and cold moderators.
+The actual maximum viewed widths at the moderators, for all the beam ports are listed in Table 1. - Such moderators are ideally fit for beam extraction in the two 120° sectors; the brightness variation across the sectors is within 10%. - Their relatively compact shape is an advantage for beam extraction: for all the 42 beam ports, the thermal and cold extraction surfaces lie next to each other, being placed on the two sides of the focal points, allowing instruments to see the brightest part of thermal and cold moderators. - Both thermal and cold moderator have a height of 3-cm for increased brightness, with respect to conventional volume moderators [4].
+To some extent, and as much as it is possible considering the wide extraction area, also the concept of tube moderators [5] is exploited, because of the presence of straight walls corresponding to the cold neutron extraction, adjacent to thermal premoderators.
+This is particularly true for some beamports, and will give additional gain if beam extraction areas narrower than 6 cm are used, as shown later in this report.